awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-wireless-log-entries.md

 ### Next steps<a name="connect-iot-lorawan-cwl-format-next-steps"></a>

-You've learned how to view log entries for your resources and the different log entries that you can view in the CloudWatch console after enabling logging for AWS IoT Core for LoRaWAN\.
+You've learned how to view log entries for your resources and the different log entries that you can view in the CloudWatch console after enabling logging for AWS IoT Wireless\.
 While you can create filter streams using **Log groups**, we recommend that you use CloudWatch Insights to create and use filter streams\.
-For more information, see [Use CloudWatch Insights to filter logs for AWS IoT Core for LoRaWAN](connect-iot-lorawan-cwl-insights.md)\.
+For more information, see [Use CloudWatch Insights to filter logs for AWS IoT Wireless](connect-iot-lorawan-cwl-insights.md)\.